tristanbouchet/IBIS-Compton-mode-polarization/README.md

-The COMIBIS python library was made for polarization analysis of processed INTEGRAL/IBIS Compton data obtained from the C++ Compton mode pipeline (not included here).
-Details can be found in "Inflight calibration of IBIS Compton mode" (Bouchet et al.).
+The COMIBIS python library was made for polarization analysis of processed INTEGRAL/IBIS Compton mode data obtained from the C++ Compton mode pipeline (not included here).
+Details can be found in the inflight calibration paper ([Bouchet et al. 2026](https://arxiv.org/abs/2602.09886)).

 # Installation